danielkrupinski/Inflame/README.md

 Inflame is available in 2 versions:

 * `32-bit` - for both 32-bit dll and destination process
+* `64-bit` - for both 64-bit dll and destination process

 1. ---
 2. Open cmd.exe there and enter following command: